jasmine2chen/AWS-Cloud-Data-Warehouse/README.md

 4. Destroying the cluster

--After the ETL process done, nor whenever you want, you can destroy it with a single command:_
+- After the ETL process done, destroy it with a single command:

 ```sh
 python aws_destroy_cluster.py